Adopt a Cocker Spaniel

 Puppy farmers are in business purely for the money and often at the expense of the puppy's wellbeing.

-The fewer people buy from puppy mills, the closer we will get to our goal of putting them out of business.
+The fewer people who buy from puppy mills, the closer we will get to putting puppy farmers out of business.

 Shutting these places down is vital because puppies bred in puppy farms are often in poor health.